napalu/goopt/docs/guides/getting-started.md

 ## Next Steps

-- [Command Organization Guide](command-organization.md) - Have a look at different ways to structure your CLI
+- [Command structure patterns](command-organization.md) - Have a look at different ways to structure your CLI
+- [Flag structure patterns](flag-organization.md) - Have a look at different ways to structure your flags
 - [Advanced Features](advanced-features.md) - Explore dependencies, validation, and more
 - [Positional Arguments](positional-arguments.md) - Explore positional arguments
 - [Configuration Guide](configuration/index.md) - Environment variables and external config